 Please note that the results listed above are at the 2-digit Harmonized Tariff System code level.
 Information presented under the adjacent virtual folder tabs is at the more granular 4-digit level.

-Among these import subcategories, Russian purchases of temperature-change machines (up 31.8%), computers including optical readers (up 10.6%) then miscellaneous machinery (up 3%) grew at the fastest pace from 2019 to 2020.
+Among these import subcategories, Russian purchases of turbo-jets (up 167.2%), heavy machinery including bulldozers, excavators and road rollers (up 85.5%) then temperature-change machines (up 31.7%) grew at the fastest pace from 2020 to 2021.

 These amounts and the percentage gains within parenthesis clearly show where the strongest demand lies for different types of imported machinery among Russian businesses and consumers.